drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### *medium/media*
 *Media* as a mass noun is perfectly okay: *The media are investigating Anthony Weiner's tweets.* When referring to a single medium, such as TV, radio, etc., use *medium.* When referring to more than one medium, use *media,* never *mediums*: *Shep Gordon has promoted a variety of artists in several media: live performance, television, films, and books.* *Mediums* is the plural of *medium,* i.e., a person who claims to be in contact with the spirit world: *Madame Xsaya is a medium who charges $500 for a seance* or sizes of things: *Old Navy was sold out of large T-shirts--I could only find mediums.*

+# N
+#### names
+When referring to someone by name, use first name and last name the first time you mention them (*Kenneth Burke*), then last name from that point forward (*Later, Burke adds that....*).
+You don't need to keep repeating their first and last names together.
+If you have two people with the same last name, you'll have to bend this rule so as to keep clear who you mean.

 # P

 #### Paramedic Method